-Research in Science Communication is a 13-week course which is part of the Science Communication and Society specialisation.
-The course is open to MSc students from the Faculty of Science and to MSc students in the Biomedical Sciences programme of LUMC.
+Research in science communication is a 13 week course which is part of the Science Communication and Society specialisation.
+The course is open to MSc students from the Faculty of Science and to MSc students in the Biomedical Sciences program of LUMC.
 Other students who are interested in following this course, should contact their own study advisor for permission.

-There are unfortunately no spots left for students who want to follow this course as an elective course and are not following the entire SCS specialisation
+There is a limited number of spots for students who want to follow this course as an elective course and are not following the SCS specialisation.
+Make sure to register in time to obtain a spot in the course.

-Research in Science Communication gives students an introduction to science communication as a research field.
-You will learn about different research paradigms, will practice how to use communication theory to formulate research questions and will get an introduction to research methods such as interviewing, content analysis and surveys.
+Research in science communication gives students an introduction to science communication as a research field.
+You will get an overview of the history of science communication, the different subfields, research methods and some important communication theories.
 The main focus will be on how to do science communication research.
 We will study good examples in the science communication literature and you will do a small literature review in this field.

 Lecures, in-class activities, self-study

-Students should purchase or rent the following (e)book before the start of the course:
+Students should purchase the following books before the start of the course:

 For any information regarding this course or the SCS specialisation in general you can contact our department through: firstname.lastname@example.org.